OWASP/owasp-masvs/README.md

 ## Gitbook

-Read it on [Gitbook](https://mobile-security.gitbook.io/masvs/ "GitBook Mobile AppSec Verification Standard").
+Read the English version on [Gitbook](https://mobile-security.gitbook.io/masvs/ "GitBook Mobile AppSec Verification Standard").
 The book is automatically synchronized with the main repo.

 ## Create new PDF, Epub or Mobi